ussserrr/raspberrypi-uart-logger/README.md

 ERROR    [2018-08-24 03:50:00,845] You really need to repair this CRITICAL [2018-08-24 03:50:00,845] PAN!C
 ```

+There are also 2 service messages:
+ - `is_present`: send this every `serial.Serial.timeout` seconds to notify the logger that your UART device is alive if there are no other messages to deliver.
+If it is not present for some time (see `no_ping_counter`) the logger will reboot itself.
+You, of course, can send any data over UART to reset the timeout but such message would not be recognized and be written to the USB drive with the `WARNING` prefix
+ - `end`: this message terminates the logger program in a normal way (LED is turning off)

+Always end every message with the CR `\r` symbol to notify the system about it.

+## Example UART device usage
+Find STM32 example of how to use this logger in your embedded app in `example` folder.
+Sample library is also available.

 ## Notes
 Due to the specific purpose of the app, `logging` module is used as the main feature and not as an accessory one.
 So for actual indication of any debug information to `stdout` `print()`s and `cprint()`s statements are used.
 So in production final version, you can remove them from the app entirely to optimize performance.
 Of course, another instance of `logging.Logger` class with easy activation/deactivation method can be applied for this task but this wasn't implemented yet.